 - urine that contains blood or appears cloudy

-- the inability to control urine
+- inability to control urination

 Enlarged Prostate Gland

-Neurogenic bladder is a condition that affects the nerves that transport messages from your brain to the muscles of your bladder.
+Neurogenic bladder is a condition that affects the nerves transporting messages from your brain to the muscles of your bladder.
 Injury or damage to these nerves may prevent your brain from telling your bladder’s muscles to contract and expand in order to urinate.
 This can cause urine to remain in your bladder and form stones.

 Diagnostic tests may include:

-Spiral Computerized Tomography Scan
+Spiral CT Scan